-All staff are screened regarding their health and subject to a temperature check daily prior to entering the building.
-Visitors are also subject to a temperature check.
+All staff are screened regarding their health daily prior to entering the building.
 Any staff member who has any COVID-19 symptoms, has tested positive, or has been in contact with someone who has tested positive within the past 14 days is required to stay home and seek medical assistance.
 Visitors are advised by posted signage not to enter the building if they have experienced COVID-19 symptoms, tested positive, or been in contact with someone who has tested positive within the past 14 days.
-A reminder: Visitors who've arrived from a state designated by New York State as having significant COVID-19 transmission are required to quarantine for 14 days.
-We reserve the right to refuse entry to any visitor with a 100.4+ temperature.
+A reminder: Visitors who've arrived from another state or country should consult New York's updated travel guidelines.

 What are the safety protocols for visitors?

 Face masks are required for all employees and visitors older than age 2 inside our building and in our courtyard.
 Face masks are available, without charge, to anyone requesting them.
-Security personnel wear additional PPE, including face shields and gloves, to allow for safe and secure inspection of bags brought by visitors.
 The museum has implemented a no-touch or low-touch visitor experience.
 A free, disposable stylus will be offered at Admissions so visitors can safely interact with touchscreens.